Harry Styles And Zayn Malik Choose A Different Direction In Men’s Fashion: Bright Gucci Or Dark Versus

 Harry Styles’ Gucci suits are huge news.
 Each one is simply amazing with color and intricate floral and geometric patterns.

-Harry Styles Gucci look is colorful, and Styles isn’t afraid to wear pink.
-Harry is turning head and inspiring fashion.
+Harry Styles’ Gucci look is colorful, and Styles isn’t afraid to wear pink.
+Harry is turning heads and inspiring fashion.
 Did Harry Styles perhaps inspire Panthers quarterback Cam Newton to wear this to a recent post-game press conference?

 Zayn Malik isn’t about to try that much color at least on most days.
-Perhaps the best thing about living in 2017 is the amazing diversity in men’s fashion, which allows Zayn Malik to stay old school manly, at least most of the time, while Harry Styles looks quite stylish in his Gucci Suits.
+Perhaps the best thing about living in 2017 is the amazing diversity in men’s fashion, which allows Zayn Malik to stay old-school manly, at least most of the time, while Harry Styles looks quite stylish in his Gucci suits.

 Zayn Malik and Harry Styles have vastly different looks, but both are undeniably fashionable.
-Zayn Malik isn’t afraid to dress casually, even go for a calculatedly messy look, but Harry Styles always has that neat, clean-cut image so classic and proper.
+Zayn Malik isn’t afraid to dress casually and even go for a calculatedly messy look, but Harry Styles always has that neat, clean-cut image so classic and proper.

 Harry Styles looks so classically British when he goes out in a full-length coat.
 One can almost feel the fog of London just looking at him.